 There are several keyword research tools out there.
 All of them tell you two essential pieces of information:

-Once you’ve identified a list of keywords with the right combination of high search volume and low difficulty, the last step is determining their search intent.
-This is what a user wants to achieve when they perform a search.
+Once you’ve identified a list of keywords with the right combination of high search volume and low difficulty, the last step is to determine their search intent.
+This is what users want to achieve when they perform a search.

 These are the four types of search intent: